muratk3n/thirdwave/en/tweets/2020/week26c.md

 okay-ish, then everything went downhill.

-"@timmaughan another day another scifi book description that starts with "SPACEBOI'S HOME PLANET HAS BEEN DESTROYED" we need a moratorium on using genocide as character motivation, it's lazy and gross"
+"@timmaughan another day another scifi book description that starts with 'SPACEBOI'S HOME PLANET HAS BEEN DESTROYED' we need a moratorium on using genocide as character motivation, it's lazy and gross"

 ---